Codecademy/docs/content/cloud-computing/concepts/cloud-services/cloud-services.md

 ## Azure

-Azure is the second largest cloud platform, introduced my Microsoft in 2008.
+Azure is the second largest cloud platform, introduced by Microsoft in 2008.
 It is also currently among the fastest growing cloud platforms.

 - Azure offers more than 200 products and services, a wide array of which are tailored to enterprises already using Microsoft products.
 - In addition to Microsoft products, Azure supports [open-source](https://www.codecademy.com/resources/docs/open-source) languages, technologies and platforms.
-- As of 2021 Azure has 60+ geographic regions with 116 edge locations.
+- As of 2021, Azure has 60+ geographic regions with 116 edge locations.

 The advantages of Azure include: